wenewzhang/mixin_labs-php-bot/README.md

     [action] => LIST_PENDING_MESSAGES
 )
 ```
-In [Mixin Messenger](https://mixin.one/),add the bot as your friend,(for example, this bot id is 7000101639) and then send any text!
+Add the bot as your friend in [Mixin Messenger](https://mixin.one/messenger) and send some word(for example, this bot id is 7000101639).

 ![mixin_messenger](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/helloworld.jpeg)

-### Source code explanation
+### Source code summary
-The WebSocket providing full-duplex communication channels over a single TCP connection, It is a persistence connection, so create loop for it.
+The PHP code create a Websocket client.
 ```php
 $loop = \React\EventLoop\Factory::create();
 $reactConnector = new \React\Socket\Connector($loop, [